The Smurfs and the Magic Flute: Production and release

 However, unlike the Hanna-Barbera cartoons, all the Smurfs (with the exception of Papa Smurf, Grouchy Smurf, and Brainy Smurf) look alike and do not have their trademark attributes, just like in the original comics.
 The humor is also closer to the one from the comics.
 Rather than being symbolically thrown away, Brainy Smurf is constantly being whacked with a hammer by the other Smurfs simply for talking too much.

 As their characters weren't yet introduced when the story the film is based on was published, the characters of Gargamel, Azrael and Smurfette are not present in the film.

-The UK dub is different from the American version.
+The British dub is different from the American version.
 Many of the names are changed (for example, Johan and Peewit's names become John and William, respectively), and several Smurfs are called by different names.
-The UK dub also gives The Smurfs almost the exact same voice (with the exceptions of a few of them like Papa Smurf and Grumpy Smurf), unlike the US dub which gives The Smurfs more distinctive voices from one another.
+The British dub also gives The Smurfs almost the exact same voice (with the exceptions of a few of them like Papa Smurf and Grumpy Smurf), unlike the American dub which gives The Smurfs more distinctive voices from one another.

-There are two dubs of the movie in the United States, in one of which Johan is referred to as John, much like the UK dub, and Papa Smurf has a higher pitched voice; this dub is only available on VHS in the United States.
+There are two dubs of the movie in the United States, in one of which Johan is referred to as John, much like the British dub, and Papa Smurf has a higher pitched voice; this dub is only available on VHS in the United States.
 The version broadcast on television has Johan's name restored with all lines mentioning his name redubbed, and Papa Smurf has a completely different voice.
 Due to the different voice cast than the TV series, some of the characters either sound partly or completely different than in the series, and Peewit's name stayed intact in all American dubs.

 The film was originally released on VHS and laserdisc in September 1984 by the aforementioned Vestron Video.
 In 1987, Children's Video Library released the film in a 43-minute cut, excising over half an hour of material, reissued later in the decade by the discount Video Treasures and Avid Home Entertainment labels.

 Tribune Entertainment Company, then a syndicator, picked up the syndicated rights of the film for a barter basis as a special.

-In 2008, Televista released the movie on DVD, which carried the second American dub as seen on television sourced from a 35mm print, MorningStar Entertainment also had plans for a DVD release that same year, but they scrapped it for unknown reasons.
-In 2010, a remastered edition of the UK dub was released on DVD and Blu-ray in the UK by Arrow Films and Fabulous Films and in 2012, the two companies partnered with Shout!
+In 2008, Televista released the movie on DVD, which carried a hybrid of the first and second American dubs.
+Johan is referred to as John for the first portion of the film, and as Johan once they meet the Smurfs.
+MorningStar Entertainment also had plans for a DVD release that same year, but they scrapped it for unknown reasons.
+In 2010, a remastered edition of the British dub was released on DVD and Blu-ray in the UK by Arrow Films and Fabulous Films and in 2012, the two companies partnered with Shout!
 Factory for a Region 1 DVD release in North America.
 Due to Arrow Films' ownership of the movie, the American dub has not been released on any platform since Televista's DVD.